Why Southern Cross was Cancelled

 Halfway through the show, Mary upgrades to the Auroran, an actually quite interesting transformable attack helicopter reminiscent of the Switchblade from M.A.S.K.
 Similarly to Jeanne’s hovertank, the issue with the Auroran is in its practicality.
 I imagine if the series wasn’t cancelled, we would have seen the Auroran flying over the battlefields of Glorie.
 However, the only time we see the Auroran helicopter in series is during conflicts with the Zor in outer space, though they at least retract the helicopter blades in most of these battles.
 The Zor Bioroids are the only mecha design in the series that succeeds at being aesthetically pleasing and functionally practical.
 However, this is only because the design for the Bioroid borrows so heavily from Mobile Suit Gundam’s Zaku.
 Reinforcing the Gundam reference, the character Seifreit is even referred to by the nickname The Red Bioroid, due to his inexplicably quick mecha.

 Despite all its faults and shortcomings, Southern Cross delivers on some interesting concepts and characters, albeit in a sloppy, poorly paced manner.
 Regardless, the show was a financial flop; a circumstance many assume was due to the show’s timeslot.
-However, another Tatsunoko show that also featured transforming robots, Genesis Climber Mospeada, was also slapped with a bad time slot and underperformed ratings wise.
-Unlike Southern Cross though, Mospeada completed its 25-episode run and even managed to get an OVA two years after it completed.
-When asked about Mospeada’s reception, producer Kyoutaro Kimura blamed the time slot, but also mentioned the lack of a home video release, which would help many mecha anime grow an underground following in the mid-to-late 80s.
-One could argue that if Southern Cross was released a year later, when anime took the Japanese video rental world by storm, the show could have garnered more attention, but there is a critical difference between the two shows: Mospeada boasted a quality toy line that pulled in decent sales.
-In fact, despite poor ratings, Mospeada’s straight-to-video special in 1985 was made possible due to the success of those toy sales.
-On the other hand, when asked about Southern Cross, a Japanese anime fan said that at the time the show was airing he never saw any toys and was unable to find any model kits in stores, with the exception of a few Hong Kong knock-offs.
+However, ratings weren’t the only reason the show was taken off the air.
+A year prior to the release of Southern Cross, Sunrise released Armored Trooper Votoms, a mecha military drama that drew heavily from films like Rambo, Apocalypse Now, Mad Max, and 2001: A Space Odyssey.
+Votoms also drew in low ratings due to a poor timeslot but was never cancelled and ran for 52 episodes, albeit with three recap episodes.
+That was because even though the show received poor ratings, plastic models of the Scopedog sold so well, that the show was still profitable.
+On the other hand, when a user on the Macross World Forums had the opportunity to ask a japanese fan about the series, he said that at the time the show was airing he never saw any toys and was unable to find any model kits in stores, with the exception of a few Hong Kong knock-offs.
 Model kit manufacturer Arii did make model kits of several characters wearing their battle armor including Jeanne, Lana, and Seifreit’s Red Bioroid, but these sold poorly resulting in a meager shelf life.
-The kit for Lana even touted the function to switch out her breastplate with a piece that resembles actual breasts, though the anatomy is less than perfect due to limitations in sculpting rounded pieces from plastic at the time.
+The kit for Lana even touted the function to switch out her breastplate with a piece that resembles actual breasts, though the anatomy is less than perfect.

 Timing was another factor that led to Southern Cross’s demise.
 The series began airing in April of 1984 and ended in September of that year.
 Less than three months after Southern Cross premiered its first episode, the film Macross: Do You Remember Love? hit Japanese theatres.
 Anticipation for the film’s release swelled among fans from the moment it was first announced following the end of the Macross TV series in 1983.
 In the days leading up to the release, fans even waited outside theatres in tents to get their tickets.
 As the eagerness of fans intensified, viewers tuning in to the TV broadcast of Southern Cross would often see two to three ads promoting Macross toys and model kits during each commercial break, vastly overshadowing the commercial for the Southern Cross character kits.
 At the same time, 1984 was a bad year for Japanese toy makers in general.
 It was during that year that Takatoku, a Japanese company known for producing transforming robot toys, fell into financial disarray.
 Despite the immense success the company felt with the revolutionary transforming Macross VF-15 Valkyrie toy in 1982, the company failed to recapture that success in their later releases.
 Macross’s sibling series Orguss failed to reach the heights of its predecessor, and Dorvack, a series created to showcase Takatoku’s latest line of transforming robot toys, failed miserably.
 In early 1984, in the wake of their slew of poor performing products, Takatoku hoped to regain footing with toys of the newly designed Valkyries appearing in the film Macross: Do You Remember Love.
 However, Takatoku went bankrupt before the film’s release, around the same time as the premiere of Southern Cross.
 Bandai purchased the rights to many of Takatoku’s designs, including the Macross Valkyrie.
 Surprisingly, Bandai actually agreed to sponsor Southern Cross and announced plans to produce a transforming robot toy of Jeanne’s hovertank.
 However, this toy never reached shelves as Bandai became so focused on selling Macross merchandise, there was no need to promote Southern Cross.
 If it isn’t clear how bad the merchandising was by the fact that a mecha anime aired without any toys or model kits of the main mecha, then consider this: when Southern Cross premiered in the US as the second Saga of the Robotech franchise, Matchbox produced their own line of Robotech transforming robot toys, which included Jeanne’s transforming hovertank.
 This led Japanese collectors to import the American toys, as they were the only ones in existence.